 Sourcing sustainable trims and haberdashery comes with its own complexities.
-This masterclass will highlight some vital things to consider in the design stage of your products, and shine a light on how source trims that are kind to the planet and the people who make them.
+This masterclass will highlight some vital considerations for the design stage of your products, and shine a light on how to source trims that are kind to the planet and the people who make them.

 We've structured this Masterclass first to discuss the most commonly used trims, then the key things to think about before you begin your design, followed by a matrix of ethical trim and haberdashery suppliers to buy from that we have researched ourselves.
 Our Technical Tutorials are full of guidance and cool case studies of businesses really stirring up the innovations in this crucial - but often forgotten about - part of fashion.

 In this Masterclass you will learn:

 - All about microns - what they are, why they're important to know and how to turn fibre into thread